whipowill/wow-acore-mod-nerf-herder/README.md

 - ``NerfHerder.HonorPvPRate`` - adjust the rate of honor gain
 - ``NerfHerder.HonorGreyEnabled`` - grey pvp flagged NPCs give honor
 - ``NerfHerder.HonorGreyRate`` - adjust the rate of grey honor gain
-- ``NerfHerder.ExtraNerfRate`` - additional stats debuff over proportional

 **Experimental**

 - ``NerfHerder.WorldBuff.Enabled`` - give world buff on kills
 - ``NerfHerder.WorldBuff.KillCount`` - number of kills to accumulate to get world buff
 - ``NerfHerder.WorldBuff.Cooldown`` - time cooldown between world buffs (minutes)
-- ``NerfHerder.WorldBuff.SpellId.01`` - which world buff to give option 1
+- ``NerfHerder.WorldBuff.SpellId.01`` - world buff to give option 1
-- ``NerfHerder.WorldBuff.SpellId.02`` - which world buff to give option 2
+- ``NerfHerder.WorldBuff.SpellId.02`` - world buff to give option 2
-- ``NerfHerder.WorldBuff.SpellId.03`` - which world buff to give option 3
+- ``NerfHerder.WorldBuff.SpellId.03`` - world buff to give option 3

 ## The Vision

 On a server with only a few players, and no chance to do battlegrounds to accumulate honor, I want to make raiding enemy villages and towns a fun thing to do on a quiet evening.

-Some of the villages, even in starter zones, have super high level NPCs that were originally meant to discourage enemy players on PVP servers from ruining things for the other faction.
+Some of the villages, even in starter zones, have super high level NPCs that were originally meant to discourage players on PvP servers from ruining things for the other faction.

 These guards will be nerfed to a level appropriate for their respective zones.
 You'll be able to burn and pillage any town you have the strength to conquer, and you will be rewarded.